Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Abstract

 \section{Abstract}

-A series of novel filters for probabilistic inference called particle flow filters, which propose an alternate convenient way of performing Bayesian updates, has been much in evidence lately.
-Those filters lay out a procedure to approximately solve nonlinear filtering problems by which the prior probability density is updated continuously between two subsequent time steps.
-We propose a novel filter inspired by the particle flow methods to address the shortcomings of sequential Monte Carlo methods in solving important nonlinear high-dimensional filtering problems that arise in multi-target multi-sensor tracking.
-The novel filter establishes a Monte Carlo procedure for generating a sequence of samples that guide local solutions of the Fokker-Planck equation to compose a Gaussian mixture that approximates a filtering density.
-We show that the new filtering technique, called Stochastic Particle Flow, is adequate for nonlinear high-dimensional problems constituting a credible estimator of the filtering density.
+A series of novel filters for probabilistic inference that propose an alternative way of performing Bayesian updates, called particle flow filters, have been attracting recent interest.
+These filters provide approximate solutions to nonlinear filtering problems.
+They do so by defining a continuum of densities between the prior probability density and the posterior, i.e. the filtering density.
+Building on these methods' successes, we propose a novel filter.
+The new filter aims to address the shortcomings of sequential Monte Carlo methods when applied to important nonlinear high-dimensional filtering problems.
+The novel filter uses equally weighted samples, each of which is associated with a local solution of the Fokker-Planck equation.
+This hybrid of Monte Carlo and local parametric approximation gives rise to a global approximation of the filtering density of interest.
+We show that, when compared with state-of-the-art methods, the Gaussian-mixture implementation of the new filtering technique, which we call Stochastic Particle Flow, has utility in the context of benchmark nonlinear high-dimensional filtering problems.
 In addition, we extend the original particle flow filters for tackling multi-target multi-sensor tracking problems to enable a comparison with the new filter.